Alice Roi: Career

 Following a stint at Elle magazine, she worked as a fashion consultant.
 Wanting to be more creative, she set up her own design house and launched her collection in New York 1999.
 Roi's collection was quickly picked up by Kirna Zabete in New York.

 Her "punky yet girlish" look developed a following.

 Cathy Horyn of The New York Times praised her for the "unique world" created by her "a delicious sartorial joke sense that has grown more and more sophisticated".

-In 2007, she worked with Japanese retailer Uniqlo.
-The following year, Roi, Laura Poretzky and Shoshanna Lonstein Gruss collaborated on a Supergirl line for Warner Brothers.
+In 2007, she worked with Uniqlo.

+In 2008, Roi, Laura Poretzky and Shoshanna Lonstein Gruss collaborated on a Supergirl line for Warner Brothers.
 She has dressed celebrities such as Liv Tyler and Mary Lynn Rajskub of 24.

-She continues to design in her Manhattan studio.